-For example, you can analyse a hierarchical management structure in terms of its position on five spectrums below.
+For example, you might analyse a hierarchical management structure in terms of its position on five spectrums below.

-Goals, decisions and plans are cascaded from the top downwards.
+Goals, decisions and plans are cascaded from the top or outside

-Managers are empowered to determine local goals, decisions and plans
+Managers are free to determine local goals, decisions and plans.

 It is usually difficult to position a business organisation firmly in any of the five spectrums above.